Winnipeg’s 2025 Housing Needs Assessment…Why I’ve Been Fighting So Hard for Real Action

 This has been long, detailed work, but work I believe in.
 Housing shapes every part of a person’s life: safety, stability, education, health, and community.

-Looking ahead, We must act now
+Looking ahead, We must act now;

 This Housing Needs Assessment reinforces what many of us have known for a long time.
 Winnipeg needs a coordinated, citywide approach to housing, and it needs it now.

+Thank you to everyone who continues to share their experiences.
 Your stories guide this work.
 They ground the motions I bring forward.
 And they remind me why this fight matters so much.